somewhenever/somewhenever.github.io/index.md

 <h2>OVER FOR ANOTHER YEAR — SOMEWHEN EVENTS AT VENTNOR FRINGE, 2023</h2>

-<p>Giants, green dragons, wonder tales, sock hunts….
+<p>Giants, green dragons, wonder tales, sock hunts...
 The Island Storyteller's Somewhen team  brought a myriad of stories to Ventnor Fringe last week in a multitude of events.
 Internationally renowned storyteller Xanthe Gresham Knight enthralled the audience with her tales chosen by the audience; Xanthe had stepped in at the last moment as well-known storyteller, Daniel Morden, had been taken ill.
-Sue Bailey said " It was great that Xanthe was able to come.
+Sue Bailey said, "It was great that Xanthe was able to come.
 We were looking for someone of a similar calibre to Daniel, and Xanthe pulled the stops out to fill the void with mesmerising stories and accordion playing".</p>

 <div style="text-align: center;"><img src="images/xanthe-vf-2023-small.jpg" width="60%" style="border:10px" /></div>